 3. Providing Rescue Breaths:

 Sometimes, a person may also need rescue breaths if they are not breathing or not breathing normally.
 To give rescue breaths, you’ll need to tilt their head back slightly, pinch their nose, and make a tight seal with your mouth over theirs.
 Then, give two gentle breaths, watching for their chest to rise.

-An AED is a device that can shock a person’s heart if it’s not beating properly.
+An AED device can shock a person’s heart if it beats incorrectly.
 They are found in many public places, including sports facilities.
 If an AED is available, turn it on and follow the voice prompts.
 It will guide you on when to give chest compressions and when to deliver a shock if needed.

 Benefits of BLS Certification for Athletic Trainers

 As an athletic trainer, you are often the first responder in sports-related emergencies.
 Knowing BLS can be a game-changer in saving lives.
 Whether it’s on the field or in the gym, you can step up and provide immediate help until medical professionals arrive.
 Your quick actions and BLS skills can make a real difference in someone’s life.

 1. Enhanced Emergency Response Skills

 BLS certification equips you with advanced knowledge and skills to respond effectively in emergencies.
 Your training will enable you to provide critical care and potentially save lives.